HexHive/OSTEP-slides/32-filesystem.md

 # Table of inodes (2/2)

-* Storage space is split into fixed size inode table and data storage
+* Storage space is split into inode table and data storage
+  * Initial prototypes used static sized table and data storage
 * Files are statically allocated
 * Need to remember inode number to access file content

 . . .

+* Idea: Use a dedicated place at the beginning of the storage medium, mostly initial blocks on the storage medium
-Idea: use a dedicated special file to store a mapping from file names to inodes
+    * A dedicated special file to store a mapping from file names to inodes

 ---

 # The 3 views of a file

-* ***Operating system:*** Inode and device id
+* Operating system: Inode and device id
 * ***User:*** file name
     * Humans are better at remembering names than numbers
 * Process: File descriptor